 Dr. Mackie specializes in Victorian and Modernist literature, drama, and book history.
 His monograph Beautiful Untrue Things: Forging Oscar Wilde’s Extraordinary Afterlife (2019) examines a lost archive of Wilde forgeries that flooded the rare book market in the 1920s.
 He has been the recipient of research fellowships from the William Andrews Clark Memorial Library, UCLA and the Bibliographical Society of America.
-He received a UBC Faculty of Arts Research Award for 2015-16.
-Dr. Mackie is also an Associate Faculty member with the Critical Studies in Sexuality Program, and serves as faculty acquisitions advisor to UBC Library’s Rare Books and Special Collections department.
-He also curates exhibitions at Rare Books, the most recent of which is “A Queer Century, 1869-1969.”
+He received a UBC Faculty of Arts Research Award in 2015 and a Killam Teaching Prize in 2020.
+Dr. Mackie also serves as Norman Colbeck Curator at UBC Library’s Rare Books and Special Collections division, where he advises on acquisitions and special projects.
+He has also curated exhibitions for the Rare Books divisions of both UBC campuses.

 “Aubrey Beardsley, H. S. Nichols, and the Decadent Archive.”
 Volupté: Interdisciplinary Journal of Decadence Studies 3: 1 (Summer 2020).